 2020: Financial & Mental Trauma

-Earlier this month The National Forum for Health and Wellbeing at Work published their Financial Wellbeing Guide.
+In August The National Forum for Health and Wellbeing at Work published their Financial Wellbeing Guide.
 The guide looks at several aspects of financial wellbeing and its associated impact on mental health too.
 Of course the arrival of a global pandemic also features as a major new contributory factor to such concerns.

 One of the authors of the report, Professor Sir Cary Cooper, said;